 Hi Readers!
 In one English town, outdoor fireworks have been deemed too “dangerous” (and chilly) for kids to enjoy.
-So now the fireworks are inside, reports the Small World News Service:
+So now

 Instead of wrapping up warm to enjoy the bangs of fireworks around 100 youngsters will sit inside watching images on a projector screen.